gvwilson/sensibleadventures/maddy-roo/old.md

 "Um...we didn't see an antenna when we came in?"

 "Correct,"
-Patient replied in its previous cheerful tone.
-"But that will soon be rectified.
+Patient replied.
-This one has devised emergency repair protocols.
+"It has taken this one a great deal of time to improvise emergency repair protocols.
-The required components are now being fabricated.
+Repair will require fabrication of precision parts, but steps are now being taken.
 The Makers will be pleased,"
 it finished proudly.

 Maddy's breath caught in her throat.
 "The Makers?
-You work for the *Makers*?"
+You work for...for *them*?"

 Patient brushed the question away with a wave of one its arms.
 It had three,